 What is dynamic pricing and how does it affect Crop Over season travel?

 Dynamic pricing uses AI algorithms to adjust accommodation and experience prices in real time based on demand, competitor rates, weather forecasts, and event schedules.
-During Crop Over, this helps hotels maximize revenue while offering visitors fair, transparent pricing.
+During Crop Over, this helps hotels maximise revenue while offering visitors fair, transparent pricing.